JDeakin25/Milestones-Project-1-P3/README.md

   - I would like to know about which charities are being supported by the event and how I may be able to contribute, to help support important initiatives and positive change.

-  - I would like to know about what opportunities there are available to support the event in achieving it's financial targets, with the goal of promoting my business and gaining traction in the local areas of commerce.
+  - I would like to know about what opportunities are available to support the event in achieving its financial targets, with the goal of promoting my business and gaining traction in the local areas of commerce.

 ## WEBSITE DESIGN